Wednesday 29 May 2109

 All very nicely presented.
 Bayeux is famous for its lace.
 The collection was just a bit dull for my taste.

-One wouldn’t go to Bayeux without visiting the cemetery.
+One wouldn’t go to Bayeux without visiting the British cemetery.

 Although Bayeux saw little action, it was the first French town of any size to be liberated.
 Many died in fighting nearby, and others of their wounds in hospitals in the area.
 It has over 4000 graves and is the biggest WW2 cemetery on French soil.